nextcloud/documentation/developer_manual/tutorial.rst

   cd /var/www/apps/yourappname

-Remove/Replace apptemplate specific things
+Adjust apptemplate
 ------------------------------------------
-Certain things are still apptemplate specific that you will have to replace for your app.
+Certain things are still apptemplate specific and you will have to convert them to match your app.

 .. todo::